SonicSpeedrunning/LiveSplit.Sonic3AIR/README.md

 # General behaviour

-Provides full support for all standard categories + categories etensions for Sonic 3: Angel Island Revisised.
+Provides full support for all standard categories + category extensions for Sonic 3: Angel Island Revisised.
 - For more info, see the <a href="https://www.speedrun.com/s3air">dedicated page</a>.

 Only RTA is provided by the autosplitter.